 For Your Community

 - Demonstrates that the agency meets national standards of best practice.

 - Recognizes the community as a great place to live.

-- Can help secure external financial support and reduce costs for the community.
+- Helps secure external financial support and reduce costs for the community.

 - Holds an agency accountable to the public and ensures responsiveness to meet their needs.